jeremejazz/jereme.me/content/posts/custom-image-map-leaflet/index.md

 After running the `gdal2tiles.py` command, you will find a `map/` directory containing subdirectories for each zoom level, and within those, individual image tiles.
 We’ll be using these tiles in our web mapping application, such as Leaflet, by pointing the map’s tile layer to the `map/` directory.

-{{< image src="https://res.cloudinary.com/jereme/image/upload/v1747819556/jereme.me/custom-image-map-leaflet/gdal2tiles-output-folder.png" alt="Output Folder" caption="Example output of tiled images" >}}
+{{< image src="https://res.cloudinary.com/jereme/image/upload/v1747819556/jereme.me/custom-image-map-leaflet/gdal2tiles-output-folder.png" alt="Output Folder" caption="Example output of tiled images" loading="lazy">}}

 ## Creating the Web Application with Vite and Leaflet